prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

 .. function:: from_base(string, radix) -> bigint

     Returns the value of ``string`` interpreted as a base-``radix`` number.

+.. function:: inverse_chi_squared_cdf(df, p) -> double

+    Compute the inverse of the Chi-square cdf with given df (degrees of freedom) parameter for the cumulative probability (p): P(N < n).
+The df parameter must be positive real values.
+    The probability p must lie on the interval [0, 1].

 .. function:: inverse_normal_cdf(mean, sd, p) -> double